tiy-durham-fe-2015/curriculum/pre-work-and-resources.md

 ## Copy Someone Else's Work...

+If you've gotten this far, I'm impressed.

+Now, I'm not saying plagarize, but if you practice your skills by implementing someone elses' design, you'll be doing something very similar to real-world FE work.

-OK, I'm not saying plagarize.
-But, if you've gotten this far, I'm impressed.
-Now, it's time to apply what you've learned.
+So, it's time to apply what you've learned.
+Find a cool website and try implementing its layout on your own.

-Try implementing someone else's design using CSS and HTML.

-Here's a gread design to try:
+Here's a great design to try:

 http://academy.smashingboxes.com/